 As an adult who’s been driving a car for some years, you’ve probably been in at least one car accident – even if it was only a minor fender bender.
 In fact, statistics say that the average driver will get into an accident roughly every 18 years, which works out to about 3 or 4 accidents in a lifetime if you started driving when you were 16.

 The likelihood of one of these accidents being fatal is small, but the chances are pretty good that you’ll be injured at least once.
 The problem, however, is that when an accident doesn’t hurt your car too badly, it’s easy to assume that the same is true of your body.
-Many people walk away from an accident without receiving any medical attention only to start feeling pain in the days or weeks afterwards.
+Brian D. Guralnick a leading personal injury lawyer says that he has found people who walk away from an accident without receiving any medical attention only to start feeling pain in the days or weeks afterwards.
 This might be because of the adrenaline and shock that occurs after an accident, but it can also be because some injuries don’t manifest themselves right away.
 That’s why it’s so important to always get checked out by a doctor and to be on the lookout for symptoms.

 One of the most common and dangerous injuries caused by car accidents is head injury which can range from mild concussions to traumatic brain injuries.
 And unlike a cut or broken limb, you may not immediately be able to tell that anything is wrong.
 Some people may lose consciousness briefly after a head injury, but some do not.
 Furthermore, you may not feel any symptoms for hours or days after the accident.